atljp/THUG-SDL/README.md

 - In game mod settings menu
   - Saves to and loads from thugsdl.ini automatically
 - Stability fixes
-- Increased default clipping distance for large levels
 - Added pause buffer for speedrunning (menu to game transition with pause button held)
-- Option to toggle blur effects
+- Option to disable all script mods (speedrunner mode)
-- Option to toggle the fullscreen gamma correction which makes the game looks too dark
-- Restored the onscreen keyboard
-- Increased speed when exiting the game
 - Modloader for script mods: [Section Modloader](#modloader)
 - Supported languages: English, French, German
-- Adjustable button prompts: PC, Ps2, Xbox, Ngc
+- Increased speed when exiting the game
 - Console window with adjustable log level
 - Option to print the console output to a file (overwrite / append)
+- Adjustable button prompts: PC, Ps2, Xbox, Ngc
+- Restored the onscreen keyboard
 - Intro movie skip
+- Option to store the window position
+- Exception Handler to generate crash reports (may not work on Windows 11)
+- Enable leftover levels: School, Philadelphia, Downhill Jam

+### Graphics
+- Increased default clipping distance for large levels
 - Higher quality shadows
+- Option to toggle blur effects
+- Option to toggle the fullscreen gamma correction which makes the game looks too dark
+- FOV and aspect ratio settings

+### Gameplay
+- Land pivots (including the ability to buttslap or air manual after)
 - Toggle for boardscuffs
-- Option to disable all script mods (speedrunner mode)
+- Toggle for skater voices during bails
+- Removed player limits for created parks
+- Buttslap counter
-- Option to store the window position
+- Option to enable free cam from the "select" button (only during observe mode in net games)
 - Create-A-Skater: Increased 3 axes scaling
-- Create-A-Skater: Visible scaling numbers
+- Create-A-Skater: Numbers on scaling sliders
 - Create-A-Skater: Increased color ranges
 - Create-A-Skater: Board scaling
-- Exception Handler to generate crash reports (may not work on Windows 11)
-- Removed player limits for Created Parks
-- Option to enable free cam from the Select button (only during observe mode in net games)
-- Buttslap counter
-- Enable leftover levels: School, Philadelphia, Downhill Jam

-### Gameplay
-- Land pivots (including the ability to buttslap or air manual after)
+- Always enable the ability to edit tricks during games
-- Single tap THPS4 Boostplants
+- Unbind tricks in Edit Trick menu
+- Raised level ceiling and acid drop height

 ### Controls
 - Native gamepad support
 - Restore original menu navigation for Xbox and Ps2 layouts
-- Option to use "grind" in menus to go back (original Ps2 layout)
 - Support for Ps2 controls on gamepad and keyboard
 - Fix incorrect button prompts in textboxes and helper texts
 - Adjustable keys for Rail Drop Downs including directional DDs
 - Adjustable keys for Caveman
 - Adjustable keys for ladder/rail grab
+- Input setting for THPS4 Boostplants (wallieplants)
+- Input setting for wallplants
 - Option to invert the x and/or y camera axis
 - Option to disable the x and/or y camera axis